boilerplatez/docs/markdown/git/meld.md

     $ brew install homebrew/x11/meld

+Or you can try something like this [Answer](https://stackoverflow.com/a/43503455)

+   $ brew tap caskroom/cask
+   $ brew cask install meld

 ### Alternative method (by [@yousseb](https://github.com/yousseb))

 If you want to install Meld with no hassle go to: https://yousseb.github.io/meld/